StephanieNeumann/prototype-programming2/README.md

-# Using websockets for syncing graphical user interfaces on different devices in real time
+# Using websockets for syncing graphical user interfaces and user input on different devices

-This is a skeleton websocket example.
-It consists of a "server" script (app.js) that runs in the Node.js environment, and typical "client" code in the public/ folder.

-The example shows how to send an checkbox input from a client and have this distributed to every other client connected to the same server.
+This javascript project shows how to send a checkbox input from a client to a server and have it distributed to every other client connected to the same server.
+The interaction with the graphical user interface and the change of its appearence is synced to all devices that use the url in their web browser.
+I

+The project consists of a "server" script (app.js) that runs in the Node.js environment, and "client" code in the public folder.

-A hosted version of this is on [Glitch](https://glitch.com/edit/#!/prototype-programming2?path=public/script.js:1:0)
+See a hosted version of this on [Glitch](https://glitch.com/edit/#!/prototype-programming2?path=public/script.js:1:0)

 # Setup

-In the directory you've got this sample:

 Download the master.zip file and unpack it.
 Open npm command line and change directory to the location of folder.

-$ cd/YOUR PATH//
+`$ cd/YOUR PATH/prototype-programming2/Lock prototype`

+Install node, the necessary packages from npm.

 `$ npm install`

-This will install the necessary packages from npm.

 # Running